kapferer/Predictor/README.md

 - Edit InsertIntoDatabase.java for the storage of the results into your database, if needed.

-\section Start-arguments Start-arguments for Predictor
+# Start-arguments for Predictor

 In order to start Predictor 2 arguemnts are needed.
 First the Predictor Parameter XML-File and second the database-information XML-File. * e.g. java -jar Predictor.jar PredictorParameterFile.xml DatabaseInformation.xml.

-\section parameter-file The XML-Parameterfile for Predictor
+# The XML-Parameterfile for Predictor

 A detailed description for the Predictor parameter XML-File.